Book Reviews

 operation was an excellent idea.
 Its effect was to draw the Russians into

 the Afghan trap."
-He later wrote to Carter: "Now we can give the USSR its
+He later wrote to Carter: "Now we can give

 own Vietnam War." (p.
 19)